-The NATA Political Action Committee’s biggest annual fundraiser, the NATAPAC Breakfast, is always one of the most sought-after tickets at the annual convention.
-Attendees enjoy a served breakfast, a great opportunity to network with peers and an inspiring keynote address from a relevant keynote speaker.
+The NATA Political Action Committee’s biggest annual fundraiser, the NATAPAC Luncheon (formerly breakfast), is always one of the most sought-after tickets at the annual convention.
+Attendees enjoy a served lunch, a great opportunity to network with peers and an inspiring keynote address from a relevant keynote speaker.
+Starting in 2024, the event has been renamed the Chuck Kimmel Memorial NATAPAC Luncheon in honor of former NATA president, Chuck Kimmel.

 By Lydia Hicks